Moody's: Detroit bankruptcy filing credit negative

 In June, the city defaulted on a $39.7 million payment on taxable pension debt and presented a financial restructuring plan the rating agency called “unconventional.”

-At that point Moody’s downgraded the rating of about $1.5 billion of certificates of participation to Ca, and then moved to cut Detroit’s general obligation unlimited tax rating to Caa3.
+At that point Moody’s downgraded the rating of about $1.5 billion of certificates of participation to the lowest level of D, and then moved to cut Detroit’s general obligation unlimited tax rating to Caa3.

 The city is just at the beginning of a lengthy legal process, said fellow analyst Jeff Yorg.
 A judge will have to decide if Detroit can even file for bankruptcy, which includes proving the city tried to negotiate in good faith, and that alone could take months.